RoarkGit/Blue-Academy/content/getting-started/learning-spells.md

 ---
-title: "Learning Spells"
+title: Learning Spells
 date: 2023-09-13
 weight: 20
 ---
 ## Learning Spells
 Blue Mages learn spells by defeating enemies who cast the spell they’re trying to learn.
+Since most of our power actually comes from learning new spells, it's important to understand how the mechanics for learning spells actually work!

 ### Requirements for learning spells
-- The enemy casts the spell before it dies.
+- The enemy must cast the spell before it dies.
-- The enemy actually dies.
+- The enemy must _actually_ die.
+If the enemy just disappears you will not learn the spell (e.g. you cannot learn {{< spell perpetual-ray >}} from Onslaughter in A8)
 - You are alive when the enemy dies.

 ### Things that affect learning rate